UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 It looks like these coding clean-ups have also fixed the deleting points where shared bug that was occuring.
 But some odd behavior is causing me to leave it on bugs.

+Created a `GET` endpoint on top of a view table that joins `map_face` from `map_topology` schema onto the identity polygons and then the column properties table.
+Renders in the frontend as a geojson layer in mapbox, shade is determined by if the column has an identity.

+Clicking on shaded column brings a popup that has some basic info about the column.

 ### Bugs:

 Deleting nodes where points are shared doesn't work.
 This may be trickier to solve.
 Sometimes it seems like the code is breaking here and other times not..

 Forseable Bug-- when deciding how map-faces get col identity, it is possible that a user will cut an identity column, which would mean both columns, old and generated, would recieve the same identity.
 I think to solve this we could employ a frontend warning or something.

+Identity polygon, as centroids don't work!
+Centroids are not always inside of a polygon, especially irregularly shaped ones, which is basically all geology columns.
+Possible solution: Point of Unaccessability, not implemented in postgis but there is a JavaScript algorithm I think.

 ### Goals: